Unrecognized

 It might not come as any surprise, but little dogs tend to be quite vocal – maybe it’s a size thing!
 Whatever the reason, you need to start training your Chi Chi dog from an early age so the barking doesn’t get out of hand; there are some effective ways you can train your Chi Chi dog.

 The best way to start barking training is to use positive reinforcement techniques; for example, if your small dog is barking a lot, you need to use treats and affection to encourage silence.
-Similarly, if you withdraw affection from your Chi Chi dog, it will start learning to behave.
+Similarly, if you withdraw affection from your Chi Chi dog, they will start learning to behave.

 Based on its breed, it’s no surprise to learn that the Chi Chi is a smaller dog; in fact, these are designer dogs bred to sit on someone’s lap or to be carried around.
 Expect a Chi Chi to weigh somewhere between 2-5 kilos, and stand between 12 – 30 cm tall from the shoulder.